The Essential Guide To Catalytic Converter

-- The oil which has been burnt in the engine will start flowing through the exhaust system, where it will significantly cause catalytic converter failure in similar way as a coolant leak.
+- The oil which has been burnt in the engine will start flowing through the vehicle’s exhaust system, where it will significantly cause catalytic converter failure in similar way to a coolant leak.

-- It can be a nuisance to replace the converter, but it’s definitely worth it, when you consider the decrease in power and increase in fuel consumption it can cause when it starts malfunctioning.
+- It can be a nuisance to replace the converter, but it’s definitely worth it, when you consider the decrease in power and increase in fuel consumption it can cause when it malfunctions.

 A catalytic converter helps in reducing vehicle emissions and pollution.
-It is a metal canister fixed in the exhaust system which is filled with a chemical catalyst such as platinum and palladium mixture.
+It is a metal canister fixed in the exhaust system, which is filled with a chemical catalyst such as platinum and palladium mixture.
 It helps in converting the vehicle’s emissions into non-harmful gasses.
-Generally, a faulty catalytic converter will show one of 5 symptoms which can alert the driver that the catalytic converter needs replacement.
+A faulty catalytic converter will show one of 5 symptoms which can alert the driver that the catalytic converter needs replacement.

-- Sulfur Smell from Exhaust - The sulfur-containing gasoline will become hydrogen sulfide during engine combustion.
-A catalytic converter which is working properly will convert hydrogen sulfide into odorless sulfur dioxide.
-If it is faulty then you will notice a sulfuric, rotten egg-like smell coming from the exhaust.
-The bad odor is produced by the unburnt fuel which is left in the exhaust by the bad catalytic, and can give rise to dark exhaust smoke.
+- Sulphur Smell from Exhaust - The sulphur-containing gasoline will become hydrogen sulphide during engine combustion.
+A catalytic converter which is working properly will convert hydrogen sulphide into odourless sulphur dioxide.
+If it is faulty then you will notice a sulphuric, rotten egg-like smell coming from the exhaust.
+The bad odour is produced by the unburnt fuel which is left in the exhaust by the bad catalytic, and can give rise to dark exhaust smoke.

-- Check Engine Light Comes On - A faulty or damaged catalytic converter can cause the illumination of the check engine light.
-The oxygen sensor as well as the air-fuel ratio sensor modern vehicles will look after the efficiency of the catalytic converter by tracking the gas levels in the exhaust.
-If the computer identifies that the catalytic converter is not functioning properly, or not catalyzing the exhaust gases as needed, it will set off the check engine light to indicate the driver that there is a problem.
+- Check Engine Light Comes On - A faulty catalytic converter can cause the illumination of the check engine light.
+The oxygen sensor and the air-fuel ratio sensor in the modern vehicles will look after the efficiency of the catalytic converter by tracking the gas levels in the exhaust.
+If the computer identifies that the catalytic converter is not functioning properly, or not catalyzing the exhaust gases as needed, it will set off the check engine light to show to the driver that there is a problem.
 There are also several other issues which can activate the check engine light.
 So it is always best to have your vehicle scanned for diagnostic trouble codes to be certain of the issue.

 - Failed Emissions Test - A diagnostic check of the engine’s computer has to be done in some states in the U.S. In order to pass an emissions test.
 A trouble code will be stored in the car’s computer if the catalytic converter is faulty.
 If this error pops up, then the car will fail the test.

-There are a number of skilled auto mechanics who have a goal of opening their own car repair shop at some point in their career.
-But let’s face it; if you want to put up an efficient as well as profit making shop, then you might need much more than mechanical skills.
-There are a number of tools which you might need to perform the car repairs quickly as well as reliably.
+There are several skilled auto mechanics who have a goal of opening their own car repair shop in their career.
+But let’s face it; if you want to put up an efficient and profit making shop, then you might need much more than mechanical skills.
+There are several tools which you might need to perform the car repairs quickly as well as reliably.
 Auto repair equipment that you will need to repair your Catalytic Converter may include:

-When it comes to vehicle owner’s choice, the brands really matter a lot.
-You might pay a premium for a specific car part brand, over time, as it has created a perception of quality, stability as well as trust.
+For vehicle owner’s choice, the brands really matter a lot.
+You might pay a premium for a specific car part brand, over time, as it has created a perception of quality, stability and trust.
 There are some leading car parts brands which are more than just products or services as they give rise to memories and emotions related to with the quality.
-So have a look at some of the top brands for Catalytic Converter
+So have a look at some of the top brands for Catalytic Converter:

 A catalytic converter is perfectly designed to lessen the pollutants which are emitted from a car's exhaust system.
 As time goes by, you will have to replace your catalytic converter.
-If you have the mechanical skills as well as the ability to read through your car's manual, then this can be easily done.
+If you have the mechanical skills and the ability to read through your car's manual, then this can be easily done.
 In order to complete the replacement, you can follow the directions below.